Richard Jebb (barrister): Background

 He was born in Drogheda, eldest son of John Jebb and his second wife Alicia Forster.
 His father was an alderman of Drogheda, and also had an estate at Leixlip in County Kildare; his grandfather, the elder Richard Jebb, had emigrated to Ireland from Mansfield in Nottinghamshire.
 Richard's great-grandfather was a prosperous brewer.

 Richard's younger brother was John Jebb, Bishop of Limerick.
 The two brothers were very close throughout their lives, and John, who never married, lived with Richard as a young man.
 Their father suffered serious financial losses, but Richard at the age of twenty-one inherited a substantial fortune from his father's cousin Sir Richard Jebb, 1st Baronet, a distinguished doctor who became physician to King George III.
 John Jebb, the clergyman and religious reformer, was another cousin who belonged to the Irish branch of the family; he was the son of yet another John Jebb, Dean of Cashel.

 Career

-Richard was educated at a local school in Drogheda, then at the University of Dublin, from which he graduated in 1786.
-He was a friend of Theobald Wolfe Tone, and contributed to Tone's epistolary novel "Belmont Castle"; but even as a young man he did not share Tone's radical political views, and became increasingly conservative as he grew older.
+Richard was educated at a local school in Drogheda, then at Trinity College Dublin, from which he graduated in 1786.
+He was a friend of Theobald Wolfe Tone, and contributed to Tone's epistolary novel "Belmont Castle" alongside his friend John Radcliff; but even as a young man he did not share Tone's radical political views, and became increasingly conservative as he grew older.
 Daniel O'Connell, a hostile witness, called him a fanatical Orangeman.
 He entered Lincoln's Inn and was called to the Irish Bar in 1789, becoming King's Counsel in 1806.
-He was a moderate opponent of the Act of Union 1800, although in his pamphlet "Arguments for and against the Act of Union" he endeavoured to be fair to both sides of the debate.
+He was a moderate opponent of the Act of Union 1800, although in his pamphlet "Arguments for and against the Act of Union", he endeavoured to be fair to both sides of the debate.